MEET the Climate Canons – a group of St Norbert College students driving change at school to better the environment.

-The Climate Canons, a volunteer group of 40 students, continues to grow in size and strength – with increasing numbers and goals for 2020.
+The Climate Canons, a volunteer group of about 40 students, continue to grow in size and strength – with increasing numbers and goals for 2020.

-In May 2018, 15 Year 9 students participated in the Australian Youth Climate Change Climate Justice Summit.
+The sustainability group began in May 2018, after 15 Year 9 students participated in the Australian Youth Climate Change Climate Justice Summit.
 Over two days, students learnt about climate science, climate impacts and how they can lead solutions in their school and community.
 They heard from inspiring speakers on the frontline of climate change and from other students who were already enacting on change in their schools.
 This inspired the students to create their own Sustainability Committee, the Climate Canons.
-The student-led sustainability committee is a first for St Norbert College and, in just 18 months, the committee grew to 40 student members from Year 7 to 10.
+The student-led sustainability committee is a first for St Norbert College and, in just 18 months, the committee has grown to include student members from Year 7 to 10.

 The Climate Canon’s agenda is about educating and bringing awareness to all staff and students about making positive changes to assist with reducing our impact on energy and waste, the impacts of climate change, and implement positive, achievable changes in the College to reduce our carbon footprint.
 In 2015 Pope Francis said “May the relationship between man and nature not be driven by greed, to manipulate and exploit, but may the divine harmony between beings and creation be conserved in the logic of respect and care”.
 The Climate Canons wish to achieve this harmony, one step at a time.